Precific/qemu-cppc/README.md

 ### KVM patches
 - Adds the `CpuManagement` winload workaround that hides the `CpuManagement` flag for a set amount of reads to the Hyper-V CPUID for each VM boot.
-- Enables pass-through for the MPERF, APERF, MPERF_RO and APERF_RO MSRs, since the former two are also referenced by the ACPI _CPC objects emitted by the patched QEMU.
+- Enables read/write pass-through for the MPERF, APERF, MPERF_RO and APERF_RO MSRs, since the former two are also referenced by the ACPI _CPC objects emitted by the patched QEMU.
 These MSRs provide precise clocking information to the guest VM, which could conceivably be abused as a **side-channel**.
+Writes to these MSRs (usually 0 as value) will be visible to the host and all other VMs, and may cause inconsistent frequency reporting.